 Students are requested to use the online system for the application.
 To submit the application forms, click here

 Writing the Title, Abstract and Biography

 The following supporting documents, as appropriate, must be attached to the application form:

-- Snapshot of email received with a letter of acceptance for presentation in the conference
+- Snapshot of email received with a letter of acceptance, and forward the email to email@example.com

-- Snapshot of email received with invitation Letter from host university or research center abroad (for research internship)
+- Snapshot of email received with invitation Letter from host university or research center abroad for research internship, and forward an email

 - Recommendation letter from AUC faculty research advisor